Skip to main content

 When a fashion model dies during surgery to perform an abortion, a slew of violent murders ensue, starting with that of the doctor who tried to cover up her death.
 The killer’s victims are all connected to a fashion modelling agency where the dead woman worked.
 As the body count rises, a couple of scantily clad amateur sleuths try to discover the killer’s identity before they too are struck off.

 To describe Strip Nude For Your Killer as trashy and exploitative would really be a fantastically obvious understatement.
 Hey, with a title like that, one should really know what to expect.
-Of course, there are those films with truly exploitative, titillating titles that can never hope to live up to the lurid promise their monikers suggest – Strip Nude is not one of those films.
+Of course, there are films with truly exploitative, titillating titles that can never hope to live up to the lurid promise their monikers suggest – Strip Nude is not one of those films.
 It does exactly what it says on the tin.
-The surprising thing is that the film is actually very enjoyable, in a trashy, campy, exploitative and deliriously kitsch way.
-Almost everyone featured in the film seemingly suffers from vestiphobia (fear of clothing), for as soon as they enter a scene, it isn’t long before they loose their clothes.
-Scenes featuring vestiphobic women having sex, parading around gloriously decorated houses in nothing but stilettos and flouncing around in tacky photo shoots are intercut with scenes of vestiphobic women being murdered by a mysterious assailant in black leather biking gear, a black motorcycle helmet and a glinting switchblade.
-The bloody climaxes of these scenes are usually reached after characters have undressed and are followed around by Bianchi’s pervy camera before said leather biking gear clad killer jumps into frame and hacks at them with said glinting switchblade.
+The surprising thing is that it is actually pretty enjoyable, in a trashy, campy, exploitative and deliriously kitsch way.
+Almost all the characters appear to suffer from vestiphobia (fear of clothing), for as soon as they enter a scene, it isn’t long before they remove their clothes.
+When characters aren't parading around gloriously decorated houses in nothing but stilettos, or posing for tacky photo shoots, they are (usually unsuccessfully) evading a mysterious killer in black leather biking gear and motorcycle helmet brandishing a glinting switchblade.
+The bloody denouement of many scenes is usually reached after characters have undressed and are followed around by Bianchi’s pervy camera before the leather-clad killer jumps into frame.
 Tension is as absent as clothes, though Bianchi does generate mild suspense in several scenes.

-All this might sound like misogynistic drivel (well, it kind of is), but the male characters in Strip Nude are just as vestiphobic and don’t fare any better when confronted by the deranged murderer.
+All this might sound like misogynistic drivel, however the male characters in Strip Nude are just as vestiphobic and don’t fare any better when confronted by the deranged murderer.
 There’s even a (probably unintentional) subversion of convention in the scene where a man in underwear is stalked around his home by the killer, before being set upon as he attempts to inflate a rubber sex doll.

 With the setting of a fashion model agency as the backdrop for a series of graphic murders involving fashion models in various states of undress, it is impossible not to draw comparisons with Mario Bava’s rapturously violent and chic Blood and Black Lace.
 While both films are undeniably stylish and boast a murder mystery and a masked marauder decked out in black leather, that’s really where the similarities end.
-Strip Nude For Your Killer lacks the class and mystery of Bava’s giallo, essentially coming across as its younger, less sophisticated sibling.
-In other words, it is kind of a lower brow/poverty row Blood and Black Lace with extra sex, sleaze, perversion and gore.
-Aside from gloriously unabashed exploitation and trashy entertainment value, the film also features the added bonus of starring giallo stalwart Edwich Fenech.
+Strip Nude For Your Killer lacks the class and mystery of Bava’s giallo, essentially coming across as its younger, less sophisticated sibling, with extra sex, sleaze and gore.
+Aside from its gloriously unabashed exploitation and trashy entertainment value, the film also features the added bonus of starring giallo stalwart Edwich Fenech.
 It also boasts a lush, irresistibly funky score courtesy of Berto Pisano, complete with breathlessly seductive vocals by Ennio Morricone collaborator Edda Dell'Orso.

 Strip Nude For Your Killer is available from Shameless Screen Entertainment.
 Check out the trailer here.